emmawalshdev/living-landscapes/README.md

 ## User-Centric Frontend Development - Code Institute

 ## Living Landscapes
-This static website was created for the company Living Landscapes.
+This static website was created for the company 'Living Landscapes'.
 Living Landscapes is a fictitious landscaping company based in Clonakilty, in Co.
 Cork.
+The company consists of 6 team members who provide 3 services, residential landscaping, commercial landscaping and garden maintenance.

-The purpose of this website is to increase customer interaction, improve customer experience and build brand awareness.
+The purpose of this website is to increase customer interaction, improve the customer experience and build brand awareness.
-The website showcases services offered, include a contact us form and include compnay information and a portfolio.
-The website includes 4 seperate web pages and is created using HTML and CSS.
+Important information and features to the company include: showcasing the services which they provide, listing information about the team, offering an online method of contacting the team and exhibiting past creations.

 ----------------------------

 ## Contents
 1. UX(link later)
-    * Strategy (em)
     * Project Goals (em)
-    * Structure (em)
     * User Stories
     * Wireframes
     * Surface